McLaren MP4/8: MP4/8B

+According to Senna's 1993 race engineer and the chief engineer of the McLaren test team, Italian Giorgio Ascanelli: "It was three months of solid work, in the middle of a season; new launch control, revised chassis, gearbox, drive-by-wire…it was a lot of work.
+Only a great team like McLaren could have done it.
+But we came out with something pretty special.
+It was a bit longer and heavier than the V8 car, but more stable and easier on its tyres.
+And it was considerably more powerful."

+According to reports at the time, the combination of the MP4/8B and the Lamborghini V12 actually proved more stable and easier on tyres than the Ford powered MP4/8 race cars.
 Both Senna and Häkkinen were reportedly very impressed with the car/engine combination, despite the 3512's poor reliability record since its Formula One debut and its poor reliability during the tests (the engine's best result to that point was a lucky 3rd place at the infamous 1990 Japanese Grand Prix, which would ultimately prove to be its best ever result).
-Häkkinen claimed that during the Silverstone test, one of the engines blew up as he was racing down the Hanger Straight.
+Häkkinen claimed that during the Silverstone test, one of the engines blew up as he was racing down the Hangar Straight.
 He claimed that right up to the point of detonation the engine was pushing out more and more power and actually felt much faster than the Ford.
 He also told that the blow up was very big with bits of the engine actually flying past his helmet.

-Senna later fueled rumours that the car would be raced during the 1993 season when he reportedly said during testing "It would be very interesting to race the Lamborghini in Japan".
+Senna later fueled rumours that the car would be raced during the 1993 season when he reportedly said during testing: "It would be very interesting to race the Lamborghini in Japan."
 His belief was that regardless of reliability, the McLaren-Lamborghini would at least be as fast as both the Williams-Renaults and Benetton-Fords who he was struggling to keep up with in races using the customer spec Ford V8 (though Senna won in Japan using the Ford V8 and backed that up with his last ever win in Australia).
 Senna even allegedly rang Ron Dennis from the pits during the Estoril test (according to reports Dennis took the call in his private limo as he was in England at the time) and told him that he felt that they should seriously think about using the V12 instead of the V8.
 The potential for the car and engine was there for all to see.
 According to former McLaren and now Pratt & Miller engineer Ian Wright in 2015, "When the Lamborghini engine was bolted onto the MP4/8 it did not go any quicker, so some downforce was added to enable the extra power to be used.
 Had the MP4/8 had the Lamborghini engine on the back instead of the Ford it would have had the pace to win the '93 championship comfortably."